Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Preliminaries

 \begin{remark} For the particular choice of the cone-valued map $\A: \Omega \to 2^Y$, one can see that several well-known concepts of proper efficiency are special cases of Definition \ref{def:pEff_A}: Hurwicz proper efficiency (\cite{Hurwicz}, 1958), Borwein proper efficiency (\cite{Borwein1977}, 1977), Benson proper efficiency (\cite{Benson1979}, 1979), extended Borwein proper efficiency (\cite{Borwein1980}, 1980).
 For more details see, e.g., \cite[Sec.
 2.4.3]{BotGradWanka}, \cite[Ch.
 3]{Grad2015}, \cite{GuerraggioMolhoZaffaroni}, \cite[Sec.
 2.4]{Khanetal2015} and references therein. \end{remark}

-Beside the proper efficiency concept given in Definition \ref{def:pEff_A}, we like also to consider a proper efficiency concept in the sense of Henig (\cite{Henig2}, 1982).
+Besides the proper efficiency concept given in Definition \ref{def:pEff_A}, we would also like to consider a proper efficiency concept in the sense of Henig (\cite{Henig2}, 1982).
 To formulate this concept in the next definition, consider the following family of dilating cones:

 \begin{definition}[Proper efficiency in the sense of Henig] A point $\bar x \in \Omega$ is said to be a \textbf{Henig properly efficient solution} of \eqref{vector_problem_P} if there is $C \in \mathcal{D}(K)$ such that $\bar x \in \Eff(\Omega \mid f,C)$.
 The set of all Henig properly efficient solutions of \eqref{vector_problem_P} is denoted by $\PEff_{He}(\Omega \mid f,K)$. \end{definition}